Vehicle explosion at Rainbow Bridge closes U.S.-Canada border crossings

 The Buffalo Niagara International Airport says that while the airport is fully operational, it is increasing security system-wide following the vehicle explosion — saying that cars coming into the Buffalo Airport will undergo security checks, as travelers can expect additional screenings.

-"We advise travelers to give themselves time for these extra precautions in addition to holiday travel," the airport said in its statement.
+"We advise travelers to give themselves time for these extra precautions in addition to holiday travel," according tothe Niagara Frontier Transportation Authority, which runs the Buffalo Niagara International Airport.

+A Justice Department spokeswoman told NPR that Attorney General Merrick Garland has been briefed on the vehicle explosion.

+The Bureau of Alcohol, Tobacco, Firearms and Explosives says it's sending personnel to the site.

 This is a breaking news story and will be updated once more information becomes available.
 Follow coverage from member station WBFO.